dnikiforov1967/sttest/README.md

 ...
 ```

-Using config API you can manipulate rate limit value for clientA and see different results
+Using config API you can manipulate rate limit value for clientA as well as delay value in command line and see different results

 ---